MySQL® settings

 Sync binlog

-All interfacesDetermines how often the binary log is synchronized to disk:
+All interfacesDetermines how often the server synchronizes the binary log to disk:

 0: Synchronization is disabled.
-MySQL® relies on the operating system to flush the binary log to the disk from time to time, as it does for any other file.
-This method provides the best performance.
-However, data may be lost in the event of a power or OS failure: transactions may be committed but not yet synced with the binary log.1: The binary log is synchronized to disk before transactions are committed.
-This is the safest method, but it may have a negative impact on performance due to the increased number of disk writes.
-In the event of a power or OS failure, transactions not added to the binary log are in prepared state.
-This allows you to perform automatic recovery and roll back the transactions.
-It is guaranteed that no transaction will be lost from the binary log.N: The binary log is synchronized to disk after collectingNcommit groups for the binary log.
-In the event of a power or OS failure, transactions may be committed but not yet synced with the binary log.
-This method may have a negative impact on performance due to the increased number of disk writes.
+MySQL® relies on the operating system to flush the binary log to disk from time to time, as it does for any other file.
+This approach provides the best performance.
+However, data may be lost in the event of a power failure or operating system crash: transactions may be committed but not yet synced with the binary log.1: Binary log is synchronized to disk before transactions are committed.
+This is the safest option, but it may have a negative impact on performance due to the increased number of disk writes.
+In the event of a power failure or operating system crash, transactions that are missing from the binary log are only in prepared state.
+This allows you to perform automatic recovery and roll back the transactions, ensuring that no transaction is lost from the binary log.N: Binary log is synchronized to disk after collectingNbinary log commit groups.
+In the event of a power failure or operating system crash, transactions may be committed but not yet synced to the binary log.
+This approach may have a negative impact on performance due to the increased number of disk writes.
 The higher theNvalue, the better the performance and the higher the risk of data loss.

-0, and the maximum value is4096.
-The default value is1.For more information, see this MySQL® guide
+0to4096.
+The default value is1.For more information, see this MySQL® article

 . -